databrew/recon-monitoring/README.md

 **Process Flow**:

-1. User make changes on the R scripts
+1. User make changes on the shiny modules to adjust based on customer use case and desired visuals on the dashboard

-2. Code-review & performance optimization
+2. Code-review

 3. Once code is reviewed and finalized do pre-deployment by running: